pamarnane/weathertop-js/README.md

 - Wind Direction(deg)
 - Pressure(hPa)

+As part of Release 4.0, the user can also automatically generate a reading based on the latitude and longitude of the stations from the OpenWeather API.
+The user will also be greeted on their dashboard with a map with markers showing the location of all the stations that they record readings from.

 Summary cards are presented to the user which will detail further information including:
 - The latest reading entered
 - Text description of Weather code